 Prior to joining the AVA faculty, he began a ten-year period as faculty member of the Curtis Institute of Music and was also on the faculty at the Combs College of Music.
 Aside from being a conductor and accomplished pianist, Mr. Lofton has composed spanish music for television commercials and served as a vocal consultant for Sony Recordings.
 He has conducted the Mozart and Fauré Requiems and was pianist for numerous recitals at Neumann University.
 Three times he was chosen to conduct “Opera on the Square” for Sunoco’s Welcome America Celebration.
 In 2010 Mr. Lofton made his debut with Opera Delaware conducting Puccini’s La bohème.
 He is Music Director of St. Paul’s Episcopal Church of Elkins Park, which presents a series of recitals each year with AVA artists.

-David Antony Lofton has been the exclusive Music Director and Conductor of AVA’s Jubilate for fourteen years.
+David Antony Lofton has been the exclusive Music Director and Conductor of AVA’s Jubilate for nineteen years.